Frederik Obermaier: Panama Papers

 To an unknown date a source who called itself John Doe leaked the documents 11.5 million internal documents created by Panamanian law firm and corporate service provider Mossack Fonseca to Obermaier and his colleague Bastian Obermayer.
 "My life is in danger", he told them.
 In a 6 May statement, John Doe cited income inequality, and said he leaked the documents "simply because I understood enough about their contents to realise the scale of the injustices they described".
 He added that he has never worked for any government or intelligence agency and expressed willingness to help prosecutors.
-The two journalist shared the documents with the International Consortium of Investigative Journalists.
+The two journalist shared the documents with the International Consortium of Investigative Journalists (ICIJ).
 Journalists from 107 media organizations in 80 countries analyzed documents detailing the operations of the law firm.
 After more than a year of analysis, the first news stories were published on 3 April 2016.

 Obermaier and Obermayer in April 2016 also published the best selling book "Panama Papers" about their experiences with John Doe and the following worldwide revelations.
 It was translated to more than ten languages.
 In 2016 Netflix acquired the exclusive film rights to the book.